T90allred/JavaScript-Practice/README.md

 # JavaScript-Practice
-Collection of ongoing practice problems with javascript
+Collection of practice problems with javascript